StyleGAN

-StyleGAN is a generative adversarial network (GAN) introduced by Nvidia researchers in December 2018, and made source available in February 2019.
+The Style Generative Adversarial Network, or StyleGAN for short, is an extension to the GAN architecture introduced by Nvidia researchers in December 2018, and made source available in February 2019.

 StyleGAN depends on Nvidia's CUDA software, GPUs, and Google's TensorFlow, or Meta AI's PyTorch, which supersedes TensorFlow as the official implementation library in later StyleGAN versions.
 The second version of StyleGAN, called StyleGAN2, was published on February 5, 2020.
 It removes some of the characteristic artifacts and improves the image quality.
 Nvidia introduced StyleGAN3, described as an "alias-free" version, on June 23, 2021, and made source available on October 12, 2021.

 History

 A direct predecessor of the StyleGAN series is the Progressive GAN, published in 2017.

 In December 2018, Nvidia researchers distributed a preprint with accompanying software introducing StyleGAN, a GAN for producing an unlimited number of (often convincing) portraits of fake human faces.
 StyleGAN was able to run on Nvidia's commodity GPU processors.

-In February 2019, Uber engineer Phillip Wang used the software to create This Person Does Not Exist, which displayed a new face on each web page reload.
+In February 2019, Uber engineer Phillip Wang used the software to create the website This Person Does Not Exist, which displayed a new face on each web page reload.
 Wang himself has expressed amazement, given that humans are evolved to specifically understand human faces, that nevertheless StyleGAN can competitively "pick apart all the relevant features (of human faces) and recompose them in a way that's coherent."

 In September 2019, a website called Generated Photos published 100,000 images as a collection of stock photos.
 The collection was made using a private dataset shot in a controlled environment with similar light and angles.

 Similarly, two faculty at the University of Washington's Information School used StyleGAN to create Which Face is Real?, which challenged visitors to differentiate between a fake and a real face side by side.
 The faculty stated the intention was to "educate the public" about the existence of this technology so they could be wary of it, "just like eventually most people were made aware that you can Photoshop an image".

 The second version of StyleGAN, called StyleGAN2, was published on February 5, 2020.
 It removes some of the characteristic artifacts and improves the image quality.

 In 2021, a third version was released, improving consistency between fine and coarse details in the generator.
 Dubbed "alias-free", this version was implemented with pytorch.

 Illicit use

-In December 2019, Facebook took down a network of accounts with false identities, and mentioned that some of them had used profile pictures created with artificial intelligence.
+In December 2019, Facebook took down a network of accounts with false identities, and mentioned that some of them had used profile pictures created with machine learning techniques.